rkjha/RailsOnUbuntu/README.md

 RailsonUbuntu
 =============

-Some useful goodies for *Ruby on Rails* developers, who uses Ubuntu!
+Some useful goodies for *Ruby on Rails* developers using Ubuntu!

 ### 1 Rails Installer